2021 Italian Grand Prix: Race

 The crash brought out the safety car.
 Charles Leclerc and George Russell took advantage by pitting during the safety car period, resulting in Leclerc and Russell exiting the pits in second and ninth, respectively.
 On the safety car restart, Norris overtook Leclerc to move up into second place.
 A few laps later, Sergio Pérez attempted an overtake on Leclerc into turn 4, but went off the track; Pérez took third place from Leclerc, but was given a 5-second time penalty for leaving the track and gaining an advantage.
+On lap 32 Nikita Mazepin attempted an overtake on his teammate Mick Schumacher and collided with Schumacher, spinning him around.
+Mazepin was handed a 5-second time penalty for the incident.
+Mazepin suffered a damaged front wing and a flat-spotted tyre from the incident and eventually retired on lap 42 due to a power unit failure.
 On lap 34, Valtteri Bottas overtook Leclerc to take fourth place.
 Pérez held off Bottas until the end of the race, but dropped to fifth after the race due to his penalty.

 Ricciardo finished first, winning his first race since the 2018 Monaco Grand Prix, and taking the first win for McLaren since Jenson Button did so for the team at the 2012 Brazilian Grand Prix.
 Norris finished second, making it a one-two finish for McLaren; their first since the 2010 Canadian Grand Prix when Lewis Hamilton and Jenson Button were driving for the team.
 Bottas rounded out the podium places, finishing the race in third.
 Damage to his Aston Martin's front wing meant that Sebastian Vettel could not finish higher than twelfth.
 Kubica's fourteenth-place finish allowed him to move ahead of Nikita Mazepin into twentieth place in the Drivers' Championship standings.

 Post-race

 After the race, Verstappen and Hamilton were summoned to the stewards regarding their crash.
 The stewards ruled that Verstappen was predominantly at fault and awarded him a three-place grid penalty for the following race in Sochi, as well as two penalty points on his Super Licence.
 Hamilton said he was proud of the stewards for being willing to give Verstappen a penalty for the incident.
 Three-time Formula One World Champion Sir Jackie Stewart criticised Verstappen's behaviour following the incident with Hamilton, saying he was "taking longer than expected to mature".
-The FIA will also carry out a safety investigation into the Hamilton-Verstappen crash after considering it an 'unusual incident'.
+The FIA announced it would carry out a safety investigation into the Hamilton-Verstappen crash after considering it an 'unusual incident'.
 Meanwhile, race winner Ricciardo stated that that was the first time he had ever been overwhelmed by winning, especially considering he had been consistently outperformed by teammate Lando Norris in the first half of the season.
 Norris himself felt he could have challenged Ricciardo, but decided it would be in the best interests of the McLaren team not to, fearing challenging his teammate could have resulted in a Hamilton-Verstappen-style crash between the pair.